nouwaarom/nouwaarom.github.io/_posts/2021-12-19-qt-addressbook-example.markdown

 In `addEntry`, we can replace the whole sequence for adding a contact with a simple call to `table->addContact`.
 With this approach the internals of `TableModel` can now safely be changed without having to modify `AddressWidget` and we have created more readable code!

 Now, there is a reason for using the `TableModel::setData` function.
-As we will see in the next post it is used to make models editable.
+If a model is editable, the view uses `setData` to modify it's data.
+This works really nicely and maybe I will write a short post about it, but until then you can check the [repository](https://www.github.com/nouwaarom/Qt-Addressbook-Example) for this project to see how it is used.

 Thank you for reading.
 If you have questions or suggestions, please open an issue or mergerequest on the [repository]({{ site.repo }}) for this site.